 Related article: Is record debt levels really a bad thing?

-Acceptable or not, when I sit down with people to talk about finances, I've yet to meet one person who is carrying debt and is happy about it.
-Recently, I had the opportunity to meet with three clients in their 20s who were anxious to conquer the debt mountain so that they could start building wealth of their own.
+Acceptable or not, when I sit down with people to talk about finances, I’ve yet to meet one person who is carrying debt and is happy about it.
+Recently, I had the opportunity to meet with three clients in their 20s who were anxious to conquer the debt mountain so that they could start building a wealth of their own.
 Here are the 5 steps that we used to get out of debt along with some suggested reading:

-Step 1: Know Your Debt
+Step 1: Know your debt

 You can’t create a plan to conquer the mountain if you don’t know what you’re dealing with.
 To get out of debt you must start by listing each of your debts in a table that shows who you owe, what you owe, how much the minimum payment is and the interest rate you’re being charged.

 Often the thought of doing this is scarier than the process itself.
 Writing everything down does mean you’ll have to look the debt monster in the face but like most scary things, thinking about doing them is far scarier than actually doing them.
 Once you have all your debts written down you’ll know exactly what you’re dealing with.
-It’s important to remember that what’s past is past and the only thing you can change is what happens from this point forwards.
+It’s important to remember that what’s past is past and the only thing you can change is what happens from this point forward.
 There’s no point putting energy into feeling upset, angry or ashamed about something you can’t change; instead, use those emotions to get yourself fired up about moving forward and taking positive action to better your situation.

-Reading Suggestion: “Debt Free Forever” by Gail Vaz Oxlade
+Reading Suggestion: “Debt-Free Forever” by Gail Vaz Oxlade

-Step 2: Know Your Situation
+Step 2: Know your situation

 If you’re not paying your balances in full then where will you find the additional money to pay down your debt?
-Take a “financial snapshot” and write down exactly how much you have flowing in and out each month.
+Take a “financial snapshot” and write down exactly how much you have flowed in and out each month.
 What’s the difference between the two?
 How can you make that number bigger?
 There are only two ways: either you have to figure out a way to earn more or you have to find a way to spend less.
 Best of all, you find a way to do both.
-Take a close look at your monthly cashflow; if you can capture money from other expenses and repurpose it to attack your debt you’ll be able to get out of debt a lot faster.
+Take a close look at your monthly cash flow; if you can capture money from other expenses and repurpose it to attack your debt you’ll be able to get out of debts a lot faster.